ertrzupek/ertrzupek.github.io/_pages/about.md

 Welcome!
 I'm a game designer and photographer with home bases in Los Angeles and Hartford.
 I've been producing small game projects for a while now, starting with Minecraft plugins and mods in Java about 5 years ago.

-I'm currently attending USC's Viterbi School of Engineering, studying Computer Science with an emphasis on video game design.
+I'm currently attending USC's Viterbi School of Engineering, studying computer science with an emphasis on video game design.
 I'm also minoring in photography with the goal of seeing the world from a more artistic lens.

 Some of my favorite games include Hades, Balatro, Minecraft, and Stardew Valley.